CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 .. note:: The signage of the PID[1] term can be modified allowing the master Talon to subtract the term instead of adding it.

 .. note:: In order to use Auxiliary Closed Loop, a remote sensor will need to have been configured for PID[0] or PID[1].
 Look at :ref:`remote-sensors-label` to see how to do this

+.. note:: The Control Mode of Auxiliary Closed Loop is *always* position closed-loop.

+Some example setups are provided below, with a step-by-step walkthrough provided after the PID tuning sections.
+See :ref:`auxPID-walkthrough-label`.

 Example 1 - Differential Drivetrain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^